hellerbarde/stapler/README.md

 Usage
 -----
-There are 4 modes in Stapler:
+There are the following modes in Stapler:

-### cat
-Works like the normal unix utility "cat", meaning it con<em>cat</em>enates files.

-The syntax is delightfully simple:
+### select/delete (called with ``sel`` and ``del``, respectively)
+With select, you can cherry-pick pages from pdfs and concatenate them into a new pdf file.

+Syntax:

-    stapler cat input1 [input2, input3, ...] output
+    stapler sel input1 page_or_range [page_or_range ...] [input2 p_o_r ...]

-    # example:
+Examples:

+    # concatenate a and b into output.pdf
+    stapler sel a.pdf b.pdf output.pdf

+    # generate a pdf file called output.pdf with the following pages:
+    # 1, 4-8, 20-40 from a.pdf, 1-5 from b.pdf in this order
-    stapler cat a.pdf b.pdf c.pdf output.pdf
+    stapler sel a.pdf 1 4-8 20-40 b.pdf 1-5 output.pdf
-    # this would append "b.pdf" and "c.pdf" to "a.pdf" and write the whole
-    # thing to "output.pdf"

-You can specify as many input files as you want, it always cats all but the last file specified and writes the whole thing into the last file specified.
+    # reverse some of the pages in a.pdf by specifying a negative range
+    stapler sel a.pdf 1-3 9-6 10 output.pdf

+The delete command works almost exactly the same as select, but inverse.
+It uses the pages and ranges which you _didn't_ specify.

 ### split:
 Splits the specified pdf files into their single pages and writes each page into it's own pdf file with this naming scheme:

-    ${origname}p${zeropaddedpagenr}.pdf
+    ${origname}_${zero-padded page no}.pdf

 Syntax: